root-project/root/tree/ntuple/v7/doc/specifications.md

 | double                           | SplitReal64            | Real64                |

 Possibly available `const` and `volatile` qualifiers of the C++ types are ignored for serialization.
+If the ntuple is stored uncompressed, the default changes from split encoding to non-split encoding where applicable.

 ### STL Types and Collections